 - IF you have two of the 3/4/5 you can mix and match with the DRB1 and DQ so if you have a 52A and a 51; you effectively have two options for identifying a vulnerable haplotype

-This is a very complicated rubric (hence the name ‘Rosetta Stone’ used to describe it).
-I personally used an online program developed to do this work for me.
-It can be found at: http://www.myhousemakesmesick.com/hlacalc/ The chart used to translate the above into useful clinical data can be found in Appendix D.
+This is a complicated rubric (hence the name ‘Rosetta Stone’ used to describe it).
+I used an online tool developed to simplify the rubric.
+The chart used to translate the above into useful clinical data can be found in Appendix D.

 If there is any suspicion that a current building has water damage, an Environmental Relative Mold Index is crucial for determining the current health of a building.
 The first step in treatment requires the patient to be removed from ongoing exposure, and this test is the best way for this determination.
 Sampling air for mold spores has recently come under criticism due to its inability to pick up Wallemia (common mold in ducts), Stachybotrys (the dreaded black mold), and does not provide for speciation for different toxigenic molds.
 Also, for every mold spore in the air, there are 500 particulates.
 So, the spore count can radically underestimate potential exposure.
 The IEP Consensus statement outlines in detail the weaknesses of spore trapping, so for more information refer to this resource found at the end of Part IV.
 Finally, ERMI does not measure all molds but those that have been shown to have the greatest importance for health implications.